bellingcat/wayback-google-analytics/README.md

 ### Using Poetry for Development

 Wayback Google Analytics uses [Poetry](https://python-poetry.org/), a Python dependency management and packaging tool.
-A github workflow automates the publishing process on pushes to main ((see our workflow here)[https://github.com/bellingcat/wayback-google-analytics/actions]), but be sure to update the version number in `pyproject.toml` when updating.
+A GitHub workflow automates the tests on PRs and to main ([see our workflow here](https://github.com/bellingcat/wayback-google-analytics/actions)),  be sure to update the [semantic](https://semver.org/) version number in `pyproject.toml` when opening a PR.

 To publish a new version to PyPI, you can follow these steps: